Raimo Summanen

-Raimo Olavi Summanen (born March 2, 1962) is a former professional ice hockey forward and the current head coach of HIFK of the Finnish Elite League.
+Raimo Olavi Summanen (born March 2, 1962) is a Finnish former professional ice hockey forward and the former head coach of HIFK of the Finnish SM-liiga.
 He is also a former coach of the Finnish national team.
-He was selected by the Edmonton Oilers in the sixth round of the 1982 NHL Entry Draft, 125th overall, and spent his NHL career with Edmonton and the Vancouver Canucks.
+He was selected by the Edmonton Oilers in the sixth round of the 1982 NHL entry draft, 125th overall, and spent his NHL career, which lasted from 1984 to 1987 with Edmonton and the Vancouver Canucks.
+The rest of his career, which lasted from 1979 to 1995, was mainly spent in the SM-liiga.

 Playing career

 In 1984 Summanen, who was born in Jyväskylä, joined the Edmonton Oilers from Europe at the end of the regular season.
 He played 2 regular season games and 5 playoff games.
 Summanen has a 1984 Stanley Cup ring and is part of the Edmonton Oilers' first Stanley Cup winning picture.
 His name was left off the Cup because he did not officially qualify.

 Summanen also played extensively in Finland, both before and after his NHL days, and in the American Hockey League.
 He played for the Finnish national team when they won their first Ice Hockey World Championships gold medal in 1995 and retired after the tournament.